Nina Shtanski: Biography

-From 2009 to 2011, involved in social and educational activities, is an adviser to Evgeny Shevchuk - at that time a deputy of the Supreme Council of Transnistria and the President of the social movement "Renaissance."
-She has taught at the Institute of History, State and Law of the Transnistrian State University.
-TG Shevchenko Tiraspol and inter-university.
+From 2009 to 2011, Shtanski was involved in social and educational activities and an adviser to Yevgeny Shevchuk, who was at that time a deputy of the Supreme Council of Transnistria and the president of the social movement "Obnovlenie."
+She has taught at the Institute of History, State and Law of the Shevchenko Transnistria State University.

-30 December 2011, after the inauguration of the President of TMR EV Shevchuk, appointed a special representative of the President of the TMR in the negotiating process, interaction with the diplomatic missions and international organizations.
+Shtanski was appointed a special representative of the President of the TMR 30 December 2011, after the inauguration of the President of TMR EV Shevchuk; she participated in negotiation processes and interaction with the diplomatic missions and international organizations.

-24 January 2012 appointed Minister of Foreign Affairs of the unrecognized Dniester Moldavian Republic.
+On 24 January 2012, she was appointed Minister of Foreign Affairs of the unrecognized Dniester Moldavian Republic.

-1 February 2012 by the Decree of the President of the TMR was charged a special representative of the President of the TMR in the negotiating process, interaction with the diplomatic missions and international organizations.
+On 1 February 2012 by the Decree of the President of the TMR, she was charged a special representative of the President of the TMR in the negotiating process, interaction with the diplomatic missions and international organizations.

-6 November 2012 by the Decree of the President of Transnistria Yevgeny Shevchuk appointed Deputy Prime Minister of the PMR for international cooperation, while maintaining the current position of Minister of Foreign Affairs of the PMR.
+On 6 November 2012, by the Decree of the President of Transnistria Yevgeny Shevchuk appointed Deputy Prime Minister of the PMR for international cooperation, while maintaining the position of Minister of Foreign Affairs of the PMR.

-She voiced her support to the 2014 annexation of Crimea by the Russian Federation and asked Russia to do the same with Transnistria.
+She voiced support for the 2014 annexation of Crimea by the Russian Federation and asked Russia to annex Transnistria as well.

-A member of the Security Council under the President of the Pridnestrovian Moldavian Republic.
+She was a member of the Security Council under the President of the Pridnestrovian Moldavian Republic.

 Nina Shtanski gave up her government position in September 2015, when she married Yevgeny Shevchuk, the President of Transnistria.
 She had her first child, a daughter, outside of marriage; it was widely believed at that time that the father was Yevgeny Shevchuk, and the Transnistrian media was presenting the two as close.
 Shevchuk and Shtanski announced their forthcoming marriage because they were expecting their second child after she got pregnant again.
 In January 2016, she gave birth to their second child, after their marriage.